 The tests focused on the missile’s new rocket motor, airframe, control section and autopilot software.
-During the current system’s design and development (SDD) phasewill build 35 missiles, prior to a low rate initial production decision.
-Block 2 upgrades include a four-axis independent control actuator system and an improved rocket motor with a 30 percent increase in propellant.
+During the current system’s design and development (SDD) phase Raytheon will build 35 missiles, prior to a low rate initial production decision.
+RAM Block 2 upgrades include a four-axis independent control actuator system and an improved rocket motor with a 30 percent increase in propellant.
 These and other upgrades increase the missile’s effective range and deliver a significant improvement in maneuverability.
 The improved missile also incorporates an upgraded passive radio frequency seeker, a digital autopilot and engineering changes in selected infrared seeker components.

 making the missile more effective against emerging threats and more maneuverable anti-ship cruise missiles”.
 RAM is a supersonic, lightweight, quick reaction, fire-and-forget missile providing defense against anti-ship cruise missiles, helicopter and airborne threats, and hostile surface craft.
 The missile’s autonomous dual-mode, passive radio frequency and infrared guidance design provides a high-firepower capability for engaging multiple threats simultaneously.
-Produced in partnership byand RAMSYS of Germany, RAM has been fielded abroad some 100 ships as an integral self-defense weapon for the navies of the United States, Germany, Greece, Korea, Egypt, Turkey and the United Arab Emirates.
+Produced in partnership by Raytheon and RAMSYS of Germany, RAM has been fielded abroad some 100 ships as an integral self-defense weapon for the navies of the United States, Germany, Greece, Korea, Egypt, Turkey and the United Arab Emirates.